Viorel/RationalApproximation/README.md

 The program runs in this environment:

-* * Windows 11 or Windows 10,
+* Windows 11 or Windows 10 (64-bit),
 * .NET 9.

-Download and unzip the archive from the **Releases** section.
+Download and unzip the latest archive from the **Releases** section.
 Launch the **RationalApproximation** executable.

-Alternatively, the source files, which are got from the **Releases** section, can be compiled in Visual Studio 2022 that includes the “.NET desktop development” workload.
+Alternatively, the source files, which are got from the **Releases** section too, can be compiled in Visual Studio 2022 that includes the “.NET desktop development” workload.
 The program is made in C#, WPF.

 <br/>
 <br/>